Medically reviewed: April 4, 2018

 - This medicine may cause sleepiness or lower alertness.
 This may lead to falls and injuries that may be very bad.
 Very bad injuries like broken hips and bleeding in the brain have happened.
 Talk with the doctor.

-- If you are a woman, use Ambien CR with care.
+- If you are a woman, use Ambien CR (zolpidem extended-release tablets) with care.
 You could have more side effects.

 - This medicine is not approved for use in children.
 The chance of side effects like dizziness and hallucinations may be raised in children.
-However, your child's doctor may decide the benefits of taking Ambien CR may outweigh the risks.
-Talk with the doctor if you have questions about giving this medicine to your child.
+However, your child's doctor may decide the benefits of taking Ambien CR (zolpidem extended-release tablets) may outweigh the risks.
+Talk with the doctor if you have questions about giving Ambien CR (zolpidem extended-release tablets) to your child.

 - You may not be alert.
-Do not drive or do other tasks or actions that call for you to be alert on the day after you take Ambien CR.
+Do not drive or do other tasks or actions that call for you to be alert on the day after you take Ambien CR (zolpidem extended-release tablets).

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.

 How is this medicine (Ambien CR) best taken?

 Use Ambien CR (zolpidem extended-release tablets) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Use Ambien CR (zolpidem extended-release tablets) only for short periods of time (7 to 10 days).